ttnnijmegen/plantsensor/README.md

 # plantsensor
-indoor plant soil moisture sensor with temperature and humidity
+indoor plant soil moisture sensor with temperature and humidity.
+PCB based on HiGrow rev0.1 and RFM95